Visitor Policy Updates

 - A digital record that includes a QR code that when scanned by a SMART Health Card reader displays to the reader client name, date of birth, vaccine dates and vaccine type; or

-- Proof of a negative antigen or molecular COVID-19 test
+- Proof of a negative antigen or PCR COVID-19 test (we will not accept home tests)

-Visitors are considered fully vaccinated if they received their second dose of the Pfizer or Moderna vaccine, or a single dose of the Johnson & Johnson (Janssen) vaccine at least two weeks prior to their visit.
+Visitors are considered fully vaccinated if they received their second dose of the Pfizer or Moderna vaccine, or a single dose of the Johnson & Johnson (Janssen) vaccine at least two weeks prior to their visit, in addition to a booster shot if the visitor is booster eligible.
+Booster-eligible is defined as 5 months after completion of a Pfizer or Moderna primary vaccine series, or 2 months after a Janssen vaccine.

 Visitors who are not vaccinated should obtain a test before they visit Cedars-Sinai (at a pharmacy or other location) and arrive with their negative test results.